 Land preservation isn’t an accident.
 It happens because local groups agitate.

-— James Lighthizer, President of the American Battlefield Trust (retired)
+— James Lighthizer, President Emeritus, American Battlefield Trust

 Since 2015, more Williamsburg Battlefield land has been saved from development than in the previous 161 years since the May 5, 1862 battle.
 There is still the potential to save more undeveloped acres.
 Preservation of these acres can occur through donations, purchases, easements, subdivisions, and tax credits.
 Each takes time, coordination, networking, and partnerships between residents, businesses, municipalities, and land conservancies.
 We "agitate" for the preservation of these undeveloped battlefield lands for three reasons.